 Let’s say you want to use promoted pins to raise awareness of your brand or a specific campaign.
 That’s a solid business-building goal, but techniques that promote engagement can vary a little from traffic-driving pins.
 Here are some elements you’ll want to include in your next Pinterest engage-a-thon:

 Holding out for a hero.
 A hero image, that is!
-Captivating single images are more likely than other types of pins to drive engagement.
-People may not purchase, but they’re more apt to click for the closeup or save the image for later.
+Captivating single images are more likely to drive engagement than other types of pins.
+People may not purchase what you’re selling, but they’re more apt to click for the closeup or save the image for later.

 Rich pins.
 Utilize rich pins to provide swanky extra information, pulled from the meta details on your landing page.
 This can include details like pricing and availability, but also encompasses tasty particulars like cook time and ingredients for recipes, cast and reviews for films, and more.
-(Check out all six types of rich pin here.)
+(Check out the different types of rich pins in Pinterest’s business area.)

 Resources.
 If you want people to save or share your pins, provide unmissable information: a tutorial, an infographic, a piece of little-known trivia, a list of simple DIY projects, anything that’ll make them go, “Hmmm, I’m gonna wanna remember that later.”